 If your experiment needs statistics, you ought to have done a better experiment.Lord Ernest Rutherford, British physicist & Nobel prize winner

-Statistics on the other hand are often perceived as hard facts, they influence decision-making (too much) and are taken for granted.
+Statistics on the other hand are often perceived as hard facts.
+They influence decision-making (too much) and are taken for granted.
 Very rarely do the people who use statistics question how these numbers have been obtained, what they mean, or how they relate to each other.
 Too often these numbers are taken in isolation and one stat suffices to convince (wrongly) someone to act.
-In the field of user-centred research, numbers do not eliminate uncertainties, they simply give the false impression of it.
+In the field of user-centered research, numbers do not eliminate uncertainties, they simply give the false impression of it.